 - I-20 or DS-2019 (the immigration officer at the embassy or consulate put this in a sealed envelope.
 Do not open the envelope; the officer at the airport will open it)

 - Name and contact information of Designated School Official or Responsible Officer at Montclair State University: Aditi Patel, Assistant Director, International Services, 973-655-6862

-Completing the I-94 Arrival-Departure Record Form
+Inside the Terminal: I-94 Arrival/Departure Record

-In certain cases, if there is some problem with your documents, you may be issued a 30 day entry on your I-94 card, and issued a form I-515, with instructions to see your international student advisor.
+In certain cases, if there is a problem with your documents, you may be issued a 30 day entry on your I-94 card, and issued a form I-515, with instructions to see your international student advisor.
 If you receive this form, come to the International Services office upon your arrival.

 Secondary Inspection Requirements